+Honor someone who has impacted your life by making a gift in his or her name.
 A letter notifying your loved one or their family will be sent for each tribute gift.

 Matching gifts offered through your company can double and, in some cases, even triple your gift.
-Enclose your company's matching gift form with your gift.
+Enclose your company's matching fit form with your gift.
 Your company's personnel office will be able to provide more information about their matching gift program.

 Gifts of Securities

 Gifts of stocks or appreciated securities are often a wise choice because donors pay no capital gains tax while deducting the full value of the gift.
-Please contact us for more information.

-Testimonial: Creative Philanthropy at Work
+Philanthropy at Work

 When devising their gift to advance cutting edge Parkinson's disease research at the University of Pennsylvania, Jeff and Anne Keefer wanted to support not only the clinical work conducted by Dr. Matt Stern of the Parkinson Disease & Movement Disorders Center at Pennsylvania Hospital, but also the Parkinson's Disease Drug Discovery Program run by Drs.
 Virginia M.-Y. Lee and John Q. Trojanowski at Penn Medicine's Center for Neurodegenerative Disease Research.
-So they thought outside the box and established not one but two named funds to suit their philanthropic interest.
+They thought outside the box and established not one but two named funds to suit their philanthropic interest.

-Not long after making this generous gift, Jeff made plans to retire from E.I.
+Not long after making their generous gift, Jeff made plans to retire from E.I.
 Du Pont Nemours & Company after 34 years of service.
-When his colleagues asked him what he planned to do in retirement, Jeff's answer was: "Help raise funds for the University of Pennsylvania, so that even more research can be done on these neurodegenerative diseases!"
+When his colleagues asked him what he planned to do in retirement, Jeff said “help raise funds for the University of Pennsylvania, so that even more research can be done on these neurodegenerative diseases!"

 © The Trustees of the University of Pennsylvania | Site best viewed in a supported browser. | Site Design: PMACS Web Team.